SPICE: Semantic Pseudo-labeling for Image Clustering: Conclusion

 \section{Conclusion}

-We have presented a semantic framework for clustering, with the acronym ``SPICE''.
-SPICE synergizes the discrepancy between semantic clusters, the similarity among instance samples and the inconsistency of neighboring samples in the embedding space.
-To capitalize this synergy, SPICE consists of two components for (1) self-learning-based pseudo-labeling (SPICE-Self) and (2) semi-pseudo-label-based classification (SPICE-Semi).
+We have presented a semantic pseudo-labeling framework for image clustering, with the acronym ``SPICE''.
+To accurately measure both the similarity among samples and the discrepancy between clusters for clustering, we divide the clustering network into a feature model and a clustering head, which are first trained separately with the unsupervised representation learning algorithm and the prototype pseudo-labeling algorithm, and then jointly trained with the reliable pseudo-labeling algorithm.
 Extensive experiments have demonstrated the superiority of SPICE over the competing methods on six public datasets with an average performance boost of 10\% in terms of adjusted rand index, normalized mutual information, and clustering accuracy.
+The SPICE is comparable to or even better than the state-of-the-art semi-supervised learning methods and has the ability to improve the representation features.
+Remarkably, SPICE significantly reduces the gap between unsupervised and fully-supervised classification; \eg, only 2\% gap on CIFAR-10.
+We believe the basic idea behind SPICE has the potential to help cluster other domain datasets, and apply to other learning tasks.